JoinColony/colonyJS/docs/_Topics_TaskLifecycle.md

 How does `payoutsWeCannotMake` work?
 If the previous amount in the pot was enough to cover the payouts and the new amount in the pot is not enough to cover the payouts, then a value of `1` will be added to `payoutsWeCannotMake`.
 If the previous amount in the pot was not enough to cover the payouts and the new amount in the pot is enough to cover the payouts, then a value of `1` will be subtracted from `payoutsWeCannotMake`.

-For more information about how funding works within a colony, check out [Managing Funds](/colonyjs/docs-managing-funds).
+For more information about how funding works within a colony, check out [Tokens and Funding](/colonyjs/topics-tokens-and-funding).

 ### Modify Task

 Important changes to a task must be approved by multiple "task roles".
-Most of the methods that modify a task require multiple signatures before the modification will take affect (see [Multisignature](/colonyjs/docs-multisignature/) for more information).
+Most of the methods that modify a task require multiple signatures before the modification will take affect (see [Using Multisignature](/colonyjs/topics-using-multisignature/) for more information).

 Task modification methods and the required signatures for each are listed below.